AP Statistics Unit 4 Practice Test: Probability, Random Variables, & Probability Distributions

 Question 5

-A student surveys students in the school to determine the rate of food allergies.
-The student finds that, out of a sample of 200 students, 5 have a peanut allergy, 2 have a nut allergy, 1 has a shellfish allergy, and 4 have an egg allergy.
-What is the probability that a student has either a peanut or nut allergy?
+A student surveys students in a school to determine the rate of food allergies.
+The student finds that, out of a sample of 200 students, 5 have a peanut allergy, 2 have a tree nut allergy, 1 has a shellfish allergy, and 4 have an egg allergy.

 A